 They are bursting with antioxidants that aid in cancer prevention, anti-aging and are great for brain health.

 You can whip these blueberry oatmeal pancakes up with just a handful of simple ingredients from your pantry.

 They’re filled with complex carbs, fiber and protein.
 Plus, there’s very little clean up required.
 For these pancakes you will need:

 One of my favorite ingredients for breakfast and vegan baking.
 You can use rolled oats (old fashioned) or quick oats.
 However, steel-cut oats will not work for this recipe.

 If you use frozen, you do NOT need to thaw them.
 Thawing frozen blueberries will make the batter green.

-The riper the bananas, the sweeter they are.
-Bananas are another one of my favorite ingredients when it comes to sweeten recipes naturally.
+The riper the bananas, the sweeter the pancake.
+Bananas are another one of my favorite ingredients when it comes to sweetening recipes naturally.

 To make flax eggs, simply mix ground flax seeds with water or milk of choice.
-Let it sit the 5 – 10 minutes until it gels up.
+Let it sit for 5 – 10 minutes until it gels up.

 Vanilla extract adds subtle flavor that gives pancakes their signature flavor.